reduxjs/reselect/README.md

 /*
  * Import the selector defined in ../selectors/todoSelectors.js.
- * This allows you to separate your components from the structure of your stores.
+ * This allows you to separate components from the structure of the store.
  */
 import { visibleTodosSelector } from '../selectors/todoSelectors'